IPF and If It Is a Distinct Clinical Entity

 The term idiopathic in the context of idiopathic pulmonary fibrosis will soon be a historical term.
 Basically, Jessica, I think time has come for us to concede that IPF is not a primary entity of unknown cause anymore.
 It simply represents a delayed diagnosis of irreversible pulmonary fibrosis, meaning honeycomb lung of multiple causes.

-Jessica: Thank you so much for your time today.
+JB: Thank you so much for your time today.
 I really appreciate you being here.

 Dr Raghu: You're welcome, Jessica.
 Thank you for having me.